Medical Sonography — B.S., Certificate

 Upon completion of the Medical Sonography Program, the graduate should be qualified to:

 - Demonstrate the knowledge and skill required for employment in a hospital or clinic radiology/cardiology department (ultrasound area).

 - Demonstrate leadership and critical thinking.

 - Conduct him-/herself in a professional manner in all interactions.

 - Comply with the current standards and practices set by the governing bodies and professional organizations.

 - Apply advanced practice in ultrasonography.

-Upon completion of the certificate requirements, the student is eligible to sit for the national board examination of the American Registry of Diagnostic Medical Sonographers (ARDMS).
+Upon completion of either the Bachelor of Science degree or certificate requirements, the student is eligible to sit for the national board examination of the ARDMS.

 CPR certification (American Heart Association only)